 From our Backyard: Nada- the chickens decided to stop laying due to the recent cold spell, time to dig out the heat lamp!

 Breakfast Options for this week: Oranges, Grapefruits (from the school Fundraiser a couple weeks ago!)
-Bananas, We're really not all that elaborate on breakfast.
+Bananas, We’re really not all that elaborate on breakfast.
 Most of the household prefers coffee & toast, even our teens, who frequently just grab a piece of fresh fruit to eat mid-morning.

 - Grapefruit halves & Toast